Machine Learning Accuracy Using Synthetic Data

 To narrow in on test datasets to use, we queried the data section of Kaggle with the “Classification” filter turned on, searching for datasets with significant activity.
 Our criteria was the dataset had to have at least 4000 records and be textual in base (vs image or audio).
 Below is a table listing the datasets we used, as well each dataset's row and column count.
 When training the synthetic model, all rows and columns were used with no modifications.
 All training parameters used default settings for gretel-synthetics, and we generate 5000 synthetic records for each dataset.

 We start by building the list of machine learning algorithms we’ll be testing, as shown below.
-The complete code used in these experiments can be found here.

 We next read in both the original and the synthetic data, then use sampling to ensure both sets are the same size and have the same ratio of positive and negative samples (you can see those details in the full code).
 For each dataset/model combination, we'll run a 5-fold stratified cross-validation 5 times.
 As shown below, we set up a pipeline to handle missing fields, encode categorical fields, standardize all fields and then run the model.